What Are Employee Benefits?

 Arguably the most crucial employee benefit, health insurance adds immense value to an employee, with 88% of workers naming it as an important benefit.
 Due to its demand from employees, it’s one of the most commonly offered benefits provided by employers.
 Comprehensive medical insurance packages can significantly improve an employee’s attitude towards their company.
 Many employees find the knowledge that their employer cares about their health very reassuring.

-Some companies increase the value of providing health insurance to employees by extending it to family and de facto partners.
+Some companies increase the value of providing health care to employees by extending it to family and de facto partners.
 By doing this, a company is more likely to bring in great staff as a majority of people hold higher opinions of companies that have a family focus.

 Student Loan Repayment Programs